mixophrygian/ProjectEuler/ReadMe.txt

-These are some of my solutions to the problems presented on the Project Euler website.
+Some of my solutions to the problems presented on the Project Euler website. https://projecteuler.net/problems
-They are in various languages, including Java and JavaScript.
-Enjoy! -Eleanor